(Photo Courtesy of Duke Athletics)

 5. Must Be The Talk Of The Town

-Much like being the “face of the franchise,” any defensive player who has Tewarraton hopes must dominate the storyline of college lacrosse.
+Much like being the “face of the franchise,” any defensive player who has Tewaaraton hopes must dominate the storyline of college lacrosse.
 The storylines each season usually revolve around offense players, but again, defensive players must flip the script if they want a shot at winning the most coveted award in the college game.

 Players like Brodie Merrill demanded the spotlight with their play.
-But no defensive player has ever been able to demand the spotlight enough to flip the script completely and win the Tewarraton.
+But no defensive player has ever been able to demand the spotlight enough to flip the script completely and win the Tewaaraton.
 Some have come very close, but no defenseman of goalie has ever been able to completely seal the deal and make history.